SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/zombie.md

 ##### Endless Knight

-**Effect:** The first time the zombie is reduced to Stamina 0 by damage that isn’t fire damage or holy damage and their body isn’t destroyed, they regain 10 Stamina and fall prone.
+The first time the zombie is reduced to Stamina 0 by damage that isn’t fire damage or holy damage and their body isn’t destroyed, they regain 10 Stamina and fall prone.

 ---